mstraa/hiit-timer/README.md

 ## License

-This project is part of a development exercise following the PRD specifications.
+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.